-- 1. Document a total of at least 6 shifts in staff positions; two must be as an Search Manager, on a total of at least three ground SAR incidents, for either missing person or missing aircraft, during the three years immediately prior to the date of application for re- certification.
+- 1. Document a total of at least 6 shifts in staff positions; two must be as a Search Manager, on a total of at least three ground SAR incidents, for either missing person or missing aircraft, during the three years immediately prior to the date of application for re- certification.
 Field simulations may be used to fulfill up to 3 of the required shifts. - 2.
-The requirements for one shift may be fulfilled with 12 hours of category II continuing education. - 3.
-The requirements for 2 shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours. - 4.
-Continuing education may only be used for a total of 2 shifts, and may not substitute for SM shift time. - 5.
-Receive a favorable vote of the ASRC Board of Directors. - 6.
-This recertification process does not preclude an SM-II being brought before the ASRC Board of Directors for review as needed, at any time.
+Continuing education may only be used for a total of 2 shifts, and may not substitute for SM shift time. - a.
+The requirements for one shift may be fulfilled with 12 hours of category II continuing education. - b.
+The requirements for 2 shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours. - 3.
+Receive a favorable vote of the ASRC Board of Directors. - 4.
 The review cycle period shall begin the first January of the year following the SM's initial certification.

-C. Certification
+D. Certification

-- Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
-This certificate will be in the official ASRC SM-II Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum: - a.
+- 1. Upon being approved for certification by the ASRC Board of Directors, the ASRC Conference Training Officer will provide a certificate of certification to the member.
+This certificate will be in the official ASRC SM-II Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum: - a.
 The full name of the Appalachian Search and Rescue Conference; - b.
 The ASRC logo; - c.
 The name of the member granted the certification; - d.
 The name of the certification granted - e.
 The date issued; - f.
 The date of expiration/recertification; and - g.
 The signature of the ASRC Training Officer.

-X.ASRC Search Manager Type I (SM-1, Area Command Authority qualified)
+X.ASRC Search Manager Type I (SM-I, Area Command Authority qualified)